-Whilst visiting Newcastle University last year, I was introduced to a remarkable new breakthrough in the world of embalming, the ‘Super Soft Fix’, which I am delighted will be the format for my Oxford University classes in 2017 and will also become standard in all my Nottingham classes as well.
+Whilst visiting Newcastle University last year, I was introduced to a remarkable new breakthrough in the world of embalming, the ‘Super Soft Fix’, which I am delighted will be the format for my Oxford University classes from 2017 and will also become standard in all my other classes as well.

 Traditionally, embalmed cadavers found in medical schools have always been somewhat stiff and immobile.
 The classical embalming technique uses formaldehyde and other chemicals, which are pumped around the circulatory system to ‘fix’ the cadaver and prevent decay.

 The advantages of this technique is a cadaver which can be made available to students for an extended period of time and which will not deteriorate.
 The drawbacks are that for physical and movement therapists, the cadaver does not move well through the joints and the feel of the embalmed body is one of it being quite unyielding.
 In addition some people have concerns about the use of formaldehyde in terms of safety, particularly in the USA, although the end user risk is tiny.

 Over the years other approaches have been used, including the Thiel Method which is indeed a useful addition, but relatively complex and, in my opinion, doesn’t give the best results.
 Other magic mixes have been proposed but again my experience of these has not been good.

 The other only viable option and one which has been touted as ‘the best’, has been to use fresh or fresh frozen, referred to as ‘unfixed’ cadavers.
 This is useful for surgical practice, but the drawbacks are obvious as nature takes over and makes a more leisurely dissection more challenging.
 I discuss these challenges on this page.